 Preparation script

-To automate the preparation process a bash script was developed (see appendix x).
+To automate the preparation process a bash script was developed (see appendix 3.1.1).
 The first step in this script is running Offlickr.py to download the pictures as .jpg and the metadata files as .xml.
-After downloading these files, the script will run another python script, get_tags.py (see appendix x), to get the original names and tags from the meta data.
+After downloading these files, the script will run another python script, get_tags.py (see appendix 3.5.2), to get the original names and tags from the meta data.
 This info will be saved in .txt files, using the id of the picture as name.
 For example, if the picture name is 123456789.jpg the tag file of this picture is 123456789_tags.txt.
 At the end of this step the .xml files are removed.
-An example of a tag file of a slipper orchid flower can be found in appendix x.
+Example of the different tag files can be found in appendices 2.2-2.4.
 The structure of these files is always the same: the first line is the original name of the picture, then an empty line, after that the genus, the species and lastly a tag that indicates whether the object is a slipper orchid flower or a salep orchid tuber.
 The knowledge of this structure can be used in the next step.

 In this step the pictures are divided between two directories, Flower and Tuber.
 Before the pictures and tags are moved to the correct directory, the pictures are converted from .jpg to .png.
 After converting the pictures, the .jpg files remain in the training directory.
 These files are not used anymore, so after this step all .jpgs are removed.